Man charged with assaulting flight attendant says victim hurt herself during altercation

-LOS ANGELES (KTLA) — A California man who has been charged with assaulting a flight attendant midair last week said he recently had brain surgery and was protecting his head when the victim hurt herself during an altercation, according to the criminal complaint filed against him.
+LOS ANGELES, Calif.
+(KTLA) — A California man who has been charged with assaulting a flight attendant midair last week said he recently had brain surgery and was protecting his head when the victim hurt herself during an altercation, according to the criminal complaint filed against him.

 The incident occurred Oct.
 27 aboard American Airlines Flight 976 heading to John Wayne Airport in Santa Ana from New York City.
 The plane was diverted to Denver after the alleged assault.